davidsneighbour/kollitsch.dev/content/privacy-policy/index.md

 To advertise our products and services as well as to communicate with interested parties or customers, we have a presence on the Facebook platform.

-On this social media platform, we are jointly responsible with Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbor, Dublin 2, Ireland.
+On this social media platform, we are jointly responsible with Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland.

 The data protection officer of Facebook can be reached via this contact form: